Scandinavian films: tips for the next film night

 Persona (1966)

-The tragicomedy A Man Called Ove is based on the novel of the same name by Frederik Backman and tells the story of the grumpy widower Ove, who makes sure that the rules in his settlement are followed – but after losing his job, he no longer sees any point and tries to take his own life time and time again.
-This is prevented by his chaotic new neighbours, among others, who quickly integrate Ove into their lives.
+The tragicomedy A Man Called Ove is based on the novel of the same name by Frederik Backman and tells the story of curmudgeonly widower Ove, who makes sure that the rules in his housing estate are followed – but after losing his job, he no longer sees any point and tries to take his own life time and time again.
+This is prevented by his chaotic new neighbours, who quickly integrate Ove into their lives.

 Becoming Astrid (2018)